MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-client-access-license.md

 ## Note about CAL versions

-The CAL used by users or devices must correspond to the version of Windows Server that the user or device is connecting to.
+The CAL for your users or devices must be compatible with the version of Windows Server that the user or device is connecting to.
 You can't use CALs for earlier versions to access later versions of Windows Server, but you can use later versions of CALs to access earlier versions of Windows Server.
+For example, a RDS 2016 CAL or higher is required to connect to a Windows Server 2016 RD Session Host, while an RDS 2012 CAL or higher is required to connect to a Windows Server 2012 R2 RD Session Host.

 The following table shows the CALs required to connect to RD Session Hosts.